|Alma Mater:||Arizona '93|

-In all, Terps have received 29 All-ACC citations in Frese's 12 years, including a school-record four in 2008 when Langhorne, Coleman, Toliver and Harper were selected and in 2012 when Thomas, Tianna Hawkins, Laurin Mincy and Lynetta Kizer were honored.
-Six Terps have been First Team ACC selections 11 times in Frese's tenure.
+In all, Terps have received 46 All-Conference citations in Frese's 15 years, including a school-record four in 2008 when Langhorne, Coleman, Toliver and Harper were selected and in 2012 when Thomas, Tianna Hawkins, Laurin Mincy and Lynetta Kizer were honored.
+Nine Terps have been First Team conference selections 16 times in Frese's tenure.
 Langhorne became Maryland's first three-time, first team all-conference selection and the first to be named All-ACC four times.
 Thomas followed with both.
 Coleman joined Langhorne as the lone Terps to ever be selected to an All-ACC team four times, stamping her three second-team honors with a first-team selection in 2009.
 In fact, of Maryland's five players all-time to be selected All-ACC three times or more, four of them were recruited by Frese (Doron, Langhorne, Coleman, Toliver).

 Doron was the first freshman in school history to be named All-ACC in 2004 (third team).
 Langhorne was the highest-honored freshman in the program, garnering second team honors in 2005.
 In total, nine of Frese's players have been named to the ACC All-Freshman Team, most recently by Diandra Tchatchouang.

 Numerous Terps have also garnered national recognition under Frese.
-Toliver became the first Terrapin to earn the highest point guard honor in the country, winning the Nancy Leiberman Award in 2008, after being a finalist the previous year.
+Most recently, Brionna Jones and Shatori Walker-Kimbrough were named to the Wade, Naismith, Wooden Watch Lists in 2016.
+Toliver became the first Terrapin to earn the highest point guard honor in the country, winning the Nancy Lieberman Award in 2008, after being a finalist the previous year.
 Several have earned spots on national player of the year candidate lists, making history in the fall of 2006.
 That year, for the first time ever, four players from the same team were selected preseason candidates for the WBCA's prestigious Wade Trophy when Doron, Coleman, Langhorne and Toliver were put on the Watch List.
 All five starters were tabbed preseason honorees for the Naismith Award, also a first in the history of the award.

 Frese has seen success in each of her three stops in 15 seasons as a head coach and has made amazing turnarounds her calling card.
-She captured her 300th-career victory on the road against Virginia in 2012, boasting a 363-131 overall record (.735) with 14 winning seasons including four 30-win campaigns.
-Her Maryland squads have posted a 306-101 (.752) mark in 12 years, advancing to at least the second round of the tournament in 10 of the last 11 years, including six Sweet Sixteens, five Elite Eights and two Final Fours.
+She captured her 400th-career victory on Nov.
+20, 2016 vs. Detroit.
+Her Maryland squads have posted a 403-111 (.784) mark in 15 years, advancing to at least the second round of the tournament in 13 of the last 15 years, including eight Sweet Sixteens, six Elite Eights and three Final Fours.

-Maryland has rewritten several records over the last eight seasons.
+Maryland has rewritten several records over the last 15 seasons.
+In 2014-15, the Terrapins went 18-0 in conference play in their first season in the Big Ten.
+They were just the third team in history to go undefeated in Big Ten play.
+They won 28-straight games from Dec.
+3, 2014 through March 30, 2015 to set a new school record.
 In 2007-08, the Terps became the first team in NCAA history to have four active players with at least 1,000 points on the same roster.
 That year, school records were broken for most home wins (21), which is also believed to be an NCAA record.
 The team opened the 2006-07 campaign winning 18-straight games, setting the program record for best start to a season.
-Maryland ended the 2008-09 campaign having won a school-record 36-straight home games, thanks to undefeated home marks in two successive seasons, and 40-consecutive non-conference games at the Comcast Center.
+Maryland ended the 2008-09 campaign having won a school-record 36-straight home games, thanks to undefeated home marks in two successive seasons, and 40-consecutive non-conference games at the XFINITY Center.
 In the 2009-10 season the Terrapins extended that streak to 48, a Maryland basketball record for either program.